-TOWIE provides light entrainment, has us appreciating our own accents, creates love-triangles we didn’t deem possible in the human world and, of course, gave us Joey Essex.
+TOWIE provides light entertainment, has us appreciating our own accents, creates love-triangles we didn’t deem possible in the human world and, of course, gave us Joey Essex.

 However, out of all the reality TV shows, from Geordie Shore to Made in Chelsea, TOWIE has provided more words that have unintentionally slipped into everyday U.K chitter-chatter.

 If you know what I mean.

 You’re going to hate to admit it, but you’ve probably used a term that started its trend in Essex.